 An accountant creates and analyzes financial reports as well as designs and manages the financial systems that bookkeepers use to record transactions.
 The duties of an accountant vary widely depending on specialization, which might be auditing or tax preparation.

 A certified public accountant (CPA) has legal certification in the United States.
 However, not all accountants are necessarily CPAs.
 There are other types of certifications, such as certified internal auditors (CIAs) and certified management accountants (CMAs), as well as accountants with no legal certifications.

 The Role of a Bookkeeper

 A bookkeeper performs the everyday accounting-related tasks of recording financial transactions for businesses.
-Using database and spreadsheet programs, a bookkeeper records all the money flowing in and out a business.
+Using database and spreadsheet programs, a bookkeeper records all the money flowing in and out of a business.

-A bookkeeper may also prepare payroll, issue checks, and invoices and create reports on taxes, expenditures, profit and loss and cash flow.
+A bookkeeper may also prepare payroll, issue checks, and invoices and create reports on taxes, expenditures, profit and loss, and cash flow.
 In large firms, a bookkeeper may specialize in areas like accounts receivable or auditing.